QuerySurge Technical Whitepaper No. 3

 QuerySurge and Source/Target Credentials

 As indicated, QuerySurge stores Source and Target credentials.
-Source and Target credentials are not stored as plain text in the QuerySurge database, but are encrypted using current standards (AES-256).
+Source and Target credentials are stored in the QuerySurge database, using industry-standard encryption techniques.
 In addition, Source and Target credentials travel both between QuerySurge and the browser (when they are input or edited) and between QuerySurge and the QuerySurge Agent (at execution time).
 In the case of the QuerySurge-to-browser loop, Source and Target credentials are in plain text on the wire when they are first entered or when they are modified.
 Otherwise, they are not sent.
-Between QuerySurge and the QuerySurge Agent, Source and Target credentials remain in encrypted format on the wire.
+Between QuerySurge and the QuerySurge Agent, Source and Target credentials are encrypted on the wire.

 QuerySurge and Data